zendlll66/zendlll66/README.md

 ---

 I am a website developer with hands-on experience in frontend design and UX/UI development, specializing in React and Next.js.
-Additionally, I am currently evolving as a Full-stack Developer with expertise in Node.js, Next.js routing, and backend development.
+Additionally, I am currently evolving as a Full-stack Developer with expertise in Node.js, Next.js routing, backend development, and ShadCN.
 I'm also passionate about web application testing with Cypress, which enhances the efficiency, accuracy, and reliability of systems.

 ---